Google SEO: How to Rank Number One on Google

 - Set a schedule to repair 404s: No matter your website’s size, it’s worth creating a plan and schedule for checking and repairing broken links.
 Create a reminder in Google Calendar and use Screaming Frog to keep your website in optimal condition.

 Need an alternative to Screaming Frog?
 Use the Internal Links Report in Google Search Console.

 While HTML sitemaps benefit users, XML sitemaps help Google’s crawlers — they share with crawlers all your website’s URLs.
-To maximize your Google SEO strategy, you want to create an XML sitemap for your website.
+To maximize your search engine optimization for Google, you want to create an XML sitemap for your website.
 If you have a new or large website, an XML sitemap is even more critical.

 If you’re new to building XML sitemaps, follow these tips:

 - Include the full URL: It’s essential to list the full URL of your webpages in your sitemap.
 If you use a relative URL, such as, “/locations.html,” Google won’t find your webpage.
 Instead, you’ll need to submit the full URL, “https://www.example.com/locations.html,” for Google.